Sean Friedman

 What is the Length of Therapy?

-This does depend on the presenting concern and your goals.In our initial session, we will determine the appropriateness of therapy for your concern, the treatment options, and their possible lengths before contracting to work together.For acute issues and clear goals, such as depressive episodes, panic attacks, phobic symptoms, adjustment difficulties, or relational concerns, brief therapy (anywhere from 4 to 12 sessions) may be adequate.When difficulties have been long-standing and recurring, when shorter-term therapy has been attempted before (but was unsuccessful), or when there are multiple and complex issues and histories, longer-term supportive psychotherapy is likely to be indicated.When a therapeutic process is chosen for sub-clinical dissatisfactions and 'ordinary' difficulties, is orientated towards self and relational growth, and is aimed at greater resilience and vitality, it may be continued for as long as it is beneficial, and returned to periodically as needed.
+This does depend on the presenting concern and your goals.In our initial session, we will determine the appropriateness of therapy for your concern, the treatment options, and their possible lengths before contracting to work together.For acute issues and clear goals, such as depressive episodes, panic attacks, phobic symptoms, adjustment difficulties, or relational concerns, brief therapy (anywhere from 4 to 12 sessions) may be adequate.When difficulties have been long-standing and recurring, when shorter-term therapy has been attempted before (but was unsuccessful), or when there are multiple and complex issues and histories, longer-term supportive psychotherapy is likely to be indicated.When a therapeutic process is chosen for sub-clinical dissatisfactions and 'ordinary' difficulties, is orientated towards self and relational growth, and is aimed at greater resilience and vitality, it may be continued for as long as it is beneficial, and returned to periodically as relevant.

 Do you prescribe Medication?